Carbon nanotubes may be the key to shrinking down transistors and squeezing more computer power into less space.

 On the flip side, other research groups have proposed de-biasing the outputs of already-trained machine-learning algorithms.
 In 2016 at the Conference on Neural Information Processing Systems in Barcelona, Hardt and colleagues recommended comparing a machine-learning algorithm’s past predictions with real-world outcomes to see if the algorithm was making mistakes equally for different demographics.
 This was meant to prevent situations like the one created by COMPAS, which made wrong predictions about black and white defendants at different rates.
 Among defendants who didn’t go on to commit more crimes, blacks were flagged by COMPAS as future criminals more often than whites.
 Among those who did break the law again, whites were more often mislabeled as low-risk for future criminal activity.

 For a machine-learning algorithm that exhibits this kind of discrimination, Hardt’s team suggested switching some of the program’s past decisions until each demographic gets erroneous outputs at the same rate.
 Then, that amount of output muddling, a sort of correction, could be applied to future verdicts to ensure continued even-handedness.
 One limitation, Hardt points out, is that it may take a while to collect a sufficient stockpile of actual outcomes to compare with the algorithm’s predictions.
+A third camp of researchers has written fairness guidelines into the machine-learning algorithms themselves.
+The idea is that when people let an algorithm loose on a training dataset, they don’t just give the software the goal of making accurate decisions.
+The programmers also tell the algorithm that its outputs must meet some certain standard of fairness, so it should design its decision-making procedure accordingly.

 In April, computer scientist Bilal Zafar of the Max Planck Institute for Software Systems in Kaiserslautern, Germany, and colleagues proposed that developers add instructions to machine-learning algorithms to ensure they dole out errors to different demographics at equal rates — the same type of requirement Hardt’s team set.
 This technique, presented in Perth, Australia, at the International World Wide Web Conference, requires that the training data have information about whether the examples in the dataset were actually good or bad decisions.
 For something like stop-and-frisk data, where it’s known whether a frisked person actually had a weapon, the approach works.
 Developers could add code to their program that tells it to account for past wrongful stops.